Last Updated on May 15, 2021 by Grow with Bovees

 Propagation of Fava Beans

-Like all leguminous vegetables, the broad bean is propagated by seed sown where the plants are to mature.
+Like all leguminous vegetables, the broad bean is propagated by seed sown in the vegetable garden where the plants are to mature.

 Sowing Fava Bean Seeds